Level Two - Lesson 12

 Deck and decklist problems fall into a somewhat similar category.
 Decklist errors only occur once during a tournament, and so there isn’t a route for them to escalate.
 Similarly, deck errors other than failure to desideboard also generally only occur once during a tournament for a given player, so they also don’t naturally escalate.

-Furthermore, these errors can provide significant advantage if committed intentionally, and are relatively difficult to catch, as it’s based on generally private information.
+Furthermore, these errors can provide a significant advantage if committed intentionally, and are relatively difficult to catch, as they are based on generally private information.
 Players aren’t privy to their opponent’s deck or decklist, and consequently, it’s very hard for players to catch deck and decklist errors that their opponents commit, as opposed to gameplay errors, which are objective and happen directly in front of the player.

 Because they don’t have a natural upgrade path and they are harder for players to identify, we have stronger baseline penalties for these errors than many other gameplay disruptions and tournament errors, starting with game losses.